Childcare and Tuition Savings Through the Employee Discount Program

-Employees in this class manage the total program services of the largest and most comprehensive institutions or facilities which provide a large variety of programs and services to the inmate population or which serve a special function to the prison system.
-Employees are responsible for and directly supervise the educational, diagnostic/reception, and psychological services as well as the traditional program components.
-Facilities house and provide services for approximately 500 or more inmates, with a staff size of usually 200 or more.
-Employees also serve as assistant superintendent in the absence of the superintendent and participate as part of the management team.
-Position provides on-going training to staff and is in charge of the planning, direction and enhancement of programs within a facility.
-Evaluate recommendations from Assistant Correctional Superintendent for Programs I and/or other senior officials.
-Promote programs and attend conferences, and meetings, where the position speaks as a subject matter expert.
-Evaluates feasibility of programs and provide status reports to senior management.
+Positions in this class manage the total program services of a medium sized facility housing approximately 300-700 offenders in either minimum or medium custody.
+The institutions or facilities provide a large variety of programs and services to the offender population or serve a special function to the prison system.
+Programs and activities are designed to meet the needs of the specific custody level (i.e., minimum custody Community Volunteer Program or medium custody Intramural Recreation Program) of the facility and must include the privileges assigned to that level.
+These positions are responsible for oversight of educational, diagnostic/reception, and psychological services as well as the traditional program components.
+Positions serve as Associate Warden in the absence of the Warden and participate as part of the management team.
+Position provides on-going training for staff and oversees the planning, direction, and enhancement of programs within a facility.
+Positions evaluate recommendations from Assistant Correctional Superintendent for Programs I and/or other senior officials.
+Position promotes programs and attends conferences and meetings, where the position speaks as a subject matter expert.
+Position evaluates feasibility of programs and provides status reports to senior management.

 Recruitment Requirements